AguaClara/HFFVFDC/Manual.md

 | 2" to 1.5" PVC Bushings |       2       |       $1.74       |
 | 5/8" Hose Clamp         |       1       |       $8.34       |

-All parts were bought from McMaster Carr
+All parts were bought from McMaster Carr.
 ###Tools needed
-* bandsaw
+* Bandsaw
 * Hackzall
 * Drill Press or Cordless Drill
 * Measuring tools like measuring tape and Calipers
 * PVC Primer
 * PVC glue
-* sandpaper
+* Sandpaper

 <div class="alert alert-block alert-danger">
 Please include source (i.e. McMaster Carr) and the approximate unit price in the table.
 Consider adding a table of tools needed for fabrication as described in your procedure.
 (Include the sandpaper, saws, extra PVC for sanding tool etc.)